 The PhD in Comparative Literature with a Special Program in the Study of Oral Tradition and Literature

-The Department of Comparative Literature offers “Comparative Literature” as a secondary field in GSAS to enrich the background of PhD students in other departments who seek to do research and teach across the institutional boundaries of national languages and literatures.
-Students in the various departments of literary studies may eventually be called upon to teach comparative courses or courses in general or world literature.
+The Department of Comparative Literature offers Comparative Literature as a secondary field in GSAS to enrich the education of Ph.D. students in other departments who seek to do research and teach across the institutional boundaries of national languages and literatures.
+As faculty members, individuals specializing in a national literature may be called on to teach comparative courses or courses in general or world literature.
 The secondary field in Comparative Literature prepares them to do so by introducing them to basic issues in the field.

 Applications for admission and grants-in-aid, together with information regarding admission procedures, may be found on the Admissions Office webpage at www.gsas.harvard.edu, or may be obtained by writing to the Admissions Office, Harvard Graduate School of Arts and Sciences, Richard A. and Susan F. Smith Campus Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138.
-We encourage online submission of the application.
+Harvard requires online submission of the application.
 Please note: Applicants for the PhD in Comparative Literature must submit a writing sample—a paper or scholarly work—in English.